huggingface/transformers/docs/source/add_new_model.rst

 There are a couple of other very strict design tests in 🤗 Transformers that might still be failing, which shows up in the tests of your pull request.
 This is often because of some missing information in the docstring or some incorrect naming.
-The Hugging Face team will surely help you if you’re stuck here.
+The Hugging Face team will surely help you if you're stuck here.

-Lastly, it is always a good idea to refactor one’s code after having ensured that the code works correctly.
-With all tests passing, now it’s a good time to go over the added code again and do some refactoring.
+Lastly, it is always a good idea to refactor one's code after having ensured that the code works correctly.
+With all tests passing, now it's a good time to go over the added code again and do some refactoring.

 You have now finished the coding part, congratulation! 🎉 You are Awesome! 😎